-Here are 10 things you should know about the delightful Judy Holliday, born 97 years ago today.
-Though she appeared in fewer than a dozen pictures (and starred or was featured in even fewer), her impact on Hollywood was indelible.
+Here are 10 things you should know about the delightful Judy Holliday, born 101 years ago today.
+Though she appeared in just a dozen or so pictures (and starred in even fewer), her impact on Hollywood was indelible.
 We have a big movie-star crush on her, and so should you.

 Our former neighbor Lauren Bacall was born Betty Joan Perske 92 years ago today in the Bronx, New York.
 Here are 10 LB Did-You-Knows: